GunzIvan28/2019_April_ESALQ_Microbial_Community_Analysis/welcome.md

 2. Confirm your email address in your email application
 3. I will need to approve your account.
 4. You will get an email to set your password
-5. Test your account, in terminal ssh yourusername@tabpole.genomecenter.ucdavis.edu
+5. Test your account, in terminal ssh yourusername@tadpole.genomecenter.ucdavis.edu
   * Use the username you chose.

 Cluster usage will be under the slurm reservation  ‘workshop’